“If you’re going to have a difficult life, it might as well be childhood, since it’s so short” might be the dumbest thing ever said.

 Equally important, it takes a long, long time for that percentage to even shift to a 50/50 split.

-If you’re life was difficult until the age of 16, for example, you won’t attain a 50/50 split of difficult to not difficult until you’re 32 years old, and that is assuming that none of the years between the ages of 17 to 32 were difficult, which is unlikely.
+If your life was difficult until the age of 16, for example, you won’t attain a 50/50 split of difficult-to-not-difficult until you’re 32 years old, and that assumes none of the years between ages 17 and 32 were difficult, which is unlikely.

 Even if that’s the case, you’ve now only reached a 50-50 split.
 Half your life was hard.
 Half was not.
-You’re still not looking back with rose-colored classes.
+You’re still not looking back with rose-colored glasses.

 No, if you’re going to have a difficult life, make it anything but childhood.
 I wish every person on the planet a childhood filled with love, joy, learning, productive struggle, and great success.

-If it’s then followed by hardship, at least the foundation will be solid and coping strategies will be in place, and the person experiencing the hardship will be able to lean on the memory of those childhood years with a sense of what has been and could be again.
+If it’s then followed by hardship, at least the foundation will be solid, coping strategies will be in place, and the person experiencing the hardship will be able to lean on the memory of those childhood years, with a sense of what has been and could be again.

-Do you know what kind of person thinking that if you’re going to have a difficult life, it might as well be childhood, since it’s so short?
+Do you know what kind of person thinks that if you’re going to have a difficult life, it might as well be childhood, since it’s so short?